-5. Beginning in 2007, the first One Hundred Thousand Dollars (\$100,000.00) of the annual amount required to be paid by this Section shall be retained by the Tribe and paid directly to Ashland County if the Tribe and County have entered into a written memorandum of agreement regarding the use of said funds.
-If the Tribe and County have not reached such an agreement, this amount shall be paid to the State.
+5. Beginning in 2007, the first \$100,000.00 of the annual amount required to be paid by this Section XXXII shall be retained by the Tribe and paid directly to any local government(s) in either Forest or Langlade Counties, or both, with whom the Tribe has entered into a written agreement regarding the use of said funds.
+If the Tribe and any local governments have not reached such an agreement, the \$100,000 shall be paid to the State.